Scroll to navigation

 DESCRIPTION

-dh_sysuser is a debhelper addon providing a simple and uniform way to create and remove system users required for package operation (for example, to run a service with dropped privileges).
+dh_sysuser is an alternative to the more popular dh_installsysusers addon; dh_sysuser is a debhelper addon providing a simple way to create system users required for package operation (for example, to run a service with dropped privileges).

 • The primary group of the new user is created with the same name as the user.
 The new users will not be a member of any other group except the primary one.